flemingsyaifullah/testapp/README.md

 5. Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)

-Please upload your changes code based on the requirements by creating <b>New Branch</b>
+Please push your changes code based on the requirements by creating <b>New Branch</b>
 eg branch_your name

 Thank you